chinnno15/chinnno15.github.io/src/work/nfors-exposure/nfors-exposure.md

 title: NFORS Exposure
 ---

-# Job Description: Software Developer at i-psdi.org
+# Job Description: Lead Software Developer at i-psdi.org

 [i-psdi.org](https://i-psdi.org) is a non-profit organization that builds tools for data analytics used by fire departments across the US.
 As a software developer, I was responsible for: